 that you get without a prescription from your pharmacy, supermarket or health food

 Some medicines and BRETARIS GENUAIR may interfere with each other.
-These include medicines
+These include other

 You may need to take different amounts of your medicines or you may need to take different